ms0g/cubicLife/README.md

 + **Visualization:** CAEngine includes built-in visualization tools to observe the evolution of the cellular automaton in real-time, providing insights into the emergent patterns and dynamics.
 + **Configurability:** Users can adjust various parameters such as initial configurations, and simulation speed to tailor the behavior of the cellular automaton to their specific needs.
 + **Cross-Platform:** CAEngine is designed to be cross-platform, ensuring compatibility with various operating systems.

+## Rules
++ A live cell that has live neighbors below 5 or above 6 dies.
++ A dead cell that has 4 live neighbors becomes a live cell.

 ## Controls
 | Key  | Action        |
 |------|---------------|